MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/odata-feed.md

 ### Connections closed when joining with OData / Web sources

-Due to the architecture of OData and other web connectors, joins can be very slow.
+Due to the architecture of OData and other web connectors, joins can be slow.
 A slow join can sometimes cause the source to fail the connection, resulting an error such as 'An existing connection was forcibly closed by the remote host'.
 While you have the option to use navigation columns when merging between tables from an OData source, you don't have his option when merging with non-OData sources.
-If you're seeing such issues when merging an OData or Web source, and are uanble to use a navigation column instead, you should apply [Table.Buffer](/powerquery-m/table-buffer) to your query in the advanced editor before you merge the data.
+If you're seeing such issues when merging an OData or Web source, and are unable to use a navigation column instead, you should apply [Table.Buffer](/powerquery-m/table-buffer) to your query in the advanced editor before you merge the data.

-We recommend buffering the smaller of the queries being merged to optimize the performance.You can also try switching the order of the queries in the join to optimize the query.
+We recommend buffering the smaller of the queries being merged to optimize the performance.
+You can also try switching the order of the queries in the join to optimize the query.

 ### Test Connection issues